Understanding Generative Recommendation with Semantic IDs from a Model-scaling View

-\textbf{\textit{Observation 5.} In the LLM-as-RS paradigm, both the trainable LoRA weights and frozen LLM weights show scaling behaviors.
+\textbf{\textit{Observation 5:} In the Text-based GR paradigm, both the trainable LoRA weights and frozen LLM weights show scaling behaviors.
 Moreover, the frozen LLM has scaling behaviors on learning both semantic information and collaborative filtering signals ($\gamma, \beta > 0$ in \cref{eq:llm_scaling_law}).}

-\subsection{Can LLM-as-RS Exhibit Scaling Behaviors for CF Signals?}
+\subsection{Can Text-based GR Exhibit Scaling Behaviors for CF Signals?}

-Moreover, we further check the model scaling behaviors of LLM-as-RS on learning collaborative filtering signals.
+Moreover, we further check the model scaling behaviors of Text-based GR on learning collaborative filtering signals.
 To achieve this, we incorporate external CF embeddings, a common technique for integrating such information into LLM-based recommender systems~\citep{A-LLMRec,LLaRA,kim2025lost}.
-Similar to the methodology \cref{subsec:ablation on codewords+RS}, we use item embeddings from pre-trained SASRec~\citep{SASRec} models as the source of these CF signals.
+Similar to the methodology in \cref{subsec:ablation on codewords+RS}, we use item embeddings from pre-trained SASRec~\citep{SASRec} models as the source of these CF signals.
 These embeddings are first processed by a trainable MLP adapter and then concatenated with the corresponding item's token embeddings within the LLM (see \cref{fig:LLM-RS concat_CF}).
 We conduct two sets of experiments to analyze scaling trends: first, by varying the size of the SASRec model that generates the CF embeddings, and second, by varying the LLM size ($N_{\text{LLM}}$).
 To ensure a fair comparison, we keep $N_{\text{LoRA}}$ fixed at $\sim$50M for all experiments.
 Experimental details are available in \cref{app:experiment details}.